- CCRI’s Definition of an Educated Person

 This policy governs all CCRI credit-bearing courses.

-For each credit hour, academic lecture courses will include one contact hour (50 minutes) involving direct faculty instruction (or its equivalent in blended and online learning formats) and a minimum of two hours of out-of-class work per week over a 15-week period.
+For each credit hour, academic lecture courses will include one contact hour (50 minutes) involving direct faculty instruction (or its equivalent online) and a minimum of two hours of out-of-class work per week over a 15-week period.
 One credit hour will be awarded for laboratory and field/clinical courses which meet from 120 to 180 minutes per week over a 15-week period.
 The amount of time assigned to laboratory and field/clinical courses is determined by a consideration of the transfer of theory to practice.
 For courses meeting in shorter timeframes, comparable equivalencies of contact time and out-of-class work are established.

 This means, for example, that students in a three-credit course will meet with the instructor for 150 minutes (3 credits × 50 minutes) per week and will be responsible for an additional six hours (3 credits × 2 hours) of out-of-class work/homework.
 Laboratory or field/clinical courses will meet for three hours of direct faculty instruction plus an additional two to three hours of laboratory or field/clinical experience each week.
 Classes will meet for 15 weeks unless courses are specifically identified as having an alternate timeframe.